scilus/scil-documentation/source/our_tools/flows.rst

          -with-singularity ./containers_scilus_1.6.0.sif -w RBx_flow_test/work -resume

 Parameters:
-  - :bash:`--input`: direction of our data
+  - :bash:`--input`: directory of our data
-  - :bash:`--atlas_directory`: direction of our atlas
+  - :bash:`--atlas_directory`: directory of our atlas
-  - :bash:`-with-singularity`: direction of singularity we want to use
+  - :bash:`-with-singularity`: directory of singularity we want to use
-  - :bash:`-w`: direction where work will be generate
+  - :bash:`-w`: directory where work will be generate
   - :bash:`-resume`: use the results already created in the work if the command has already been executed

 For more details about rbx_flow use the command: